 - information about network data analytics function events that occurred in the "anaNotifications" attribute;

-- data collected from data sources (e.g. SMF, NEF) in the "dataNotification" attribute;
+- data collected from data sources (e.g. SMF, NEF) in the "dataNotification" attribute.

-- information for fetching the contents of the notification in the "fetchInstruct" attribute.

 If an error occurs when processing the HTTP POST request, the NWDAF shall send an HTTP error response as specified in clause 5.3.7.

 If the NWDAF determines that the received HTTP POST request needs to be redirected, the NWDAF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [6].